KIshiharaHCI/Cyberzul/web/DailyLog.md

 Q3:

 - the main class is not refactored yet, so it will be challenging to implement it.
 We wanted to user an interface for it.
 - it is difficult for Xue to start implementing the Chat if the client-server-architecture is not ready yet.

+**9. July, 2022**

+Q1:

+- worked on the network connection

+Q2:

+- implement the network connection so you can start the game

+Q3:

+- I rely heavily on the functioning code of other developers

+**10. July, 2022**

+Q1:

+- the network connection is built, but it is not possible yet to show the game board

+Q2:

+- make it possible to show the gameboard via network connection and make moves

+Q3:

+- spagetti code.
+Instead of having one person who is responsible for his classes, we have many people writing multiple methods in every class.
+That way, we have redundant methods, that almost do the same.
+We also have methods that are not used in the way that they were intended to use.